-By clicking Buy Now, Subscribe Now or Book Now you agree to be personally bound by these terms and conditions, whether for yourself or on behalf of a minor (as determined by the jurisdiction in which you reside), if you are registering on behalf of a minor.
-By clicking Buy Now, Subscribe Now or Book Now you represent and warrant that you are at least 18 years old (or the age of majority in your jurisdiction, if it is not 18), and if you are registering on behalf of a minor, that you are their legal guardian.
+By clicking Join Now, Subscribe Now or Book Now you agree to be personally bound by these terms and conditions, whether for yourself or on behalf of a minor, if you are registering on behalf of a minor.
+By clicking Join Now, Subscribe Now or Book Now you represent and warrant that you are at least 18 years old (or the age of majority in your jurisdiction, if it is not 18), and if you are registering on behalf of a minor, that you are their legal guardian.

 These terms apply to the use of both Websites, including the use of the information services provided through these Websites.

-Upon registration as a member, you will be provided with a password and account.
+Upon registration as a user of this website, you will be provided with a password and account.
 You agree to pay for our services in the manner specified on the Website.
 We are entitled to rely on the password-protected access to your account as conclusive evidence of your identity and authority without further investigation.

 If you are registering on behalf of a minor, it is your responsibility to inform them of their obligations as a user of this Website and ensure compliance with these terms.